alariej/react-native-jitsi-meet/README.md

 Forked from https://github.com/skrafft/react-native-jitsi-meet

-For the complete README, please refer to the original repository.
+For the complete README and installation guide, please refer to the original repository.

 This version of *react-native-jitsi-meet* allows setting the Jitsi *Feature Flags*, when calling the `JitsiMeet.call()` and `JitsiMeet.audioCall()` functions.